OhmGeek/ThanCue/README.md

     chmod +x /path/to/dev.jar
 and simply double click it!

+To use the script to change release id and name, open a terminal in the main repo directory:

+    ./cv.sh MyNewVersionNameNoSpaces VersionIdAsAnInteger
+and check your files updated!

 Please note that the software can only play .wav files currently, but we will be adding VLC support - it's coming soon!

 ### Planned Features